M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

   - **dictionarypart1.pdf** -> part 1 of the dictionary.
   - **dictionarypart2.pdf** -> part 2 of the dictionary.
 - **Templates** -> In this template, the participants of the experiment entered their decisions.
 For each decision, they had the opportunity to explain why they made that decision ("rationale column").
-  - **iSSR_template.pdf** -> template in which participants entered their iSSR decisions.
+  - **iSSR_template.pdf** -> template in which participants entered their iSSR decisions using the MoSCoW method.
 Only a limited number of security functionalities can be implemented:
     - Maximum 2 functionalities will be implemented for sure (must-be).
     - Maximum 2 functionalities will be very likely implemented (should-be).
     - Maximum 2 functionalities will be maybe implemented (could).